I-T-C-R-W/IIO/vision.md

 White Paper: The OOI Vision
-Unifying Heterogeneous Computing and Breaking the Memory Wall „OOI is designed to be the glue between architectures.“
+Unifying Heterogeneous Computing and Breaking the Memory Wall.

+„OOI is designed to be the glue between architectures.“
 1. Executive Summary